lynly/WireframeApp/README.md

 5. rails s

 ## Future Releases
-* Alignment of draggable elements
+* Alignment of selected draggable elements
-* Grouping of draggable elements
+* Grouping of selected draggable elements
-* Send to back, send to front of draggable elements
+* Send to back, send to front of selected draggable elements
-* Show and hide droppable columns and rows
+* Show and hide columns and rows